hillscott/tf-s3static_hardened/README.md

 * **GuardDuty** (to secure your AWS account from unusual backend access attempts)
 * **SNS** (to alert you via email - should GuardDuty see something unusual)

+Assumptions
+--
+* You have a folder of static files (HTML, CSS, JavaScript...) that you want to host with unlimited scale for viewers at barely any cost with _little_ to worry about from a security standpoint.
+* You own a domain that you want to host the content on. **NOTE** If this domain is currently in-use with a different hosting provider, you'll obviously want to make sure that you modify the s3_upload block to get your web content in there.
+You may also need to add additional DNS entries into Route53 through the route53.tf file.
+* You are comfortable following technical directions and know some git basics.

 Prep Work
 --
 More docs are coming, but at a high-level you will need to perform the following with ClickOps (via the graphical console) BEFORE running this stack: